Electrical Muscle Stimulation

 Estim contains a variety of different modes to stimulate the nerves in different ways.
 These modes all consist of different currents, and the current you are prescribed will be dependent upon the nature of your condition and the severity of it.
 The different types of modes include transcutaneous electrical nerve stimulation (TENS), interferential, pre-modulated, Russian, and symmetrical or asymmetrical bi-phasic.

-Some patients report feeling a small sensation, such as a “tingly,” “prickly,” or “pins and needles” feeling.
-When used for muscle strengthening, electrical stimulation from a tens unit can sometimes become a bit uncomfortable, but it should never result in pain.
+Some patients report feeling a small sensation, such as a “tingly,” “prickly,” or “pins and needles” feeling during estim treatment.
+When used for muscle strengthening, electrical massage therapy from a tens unit can sometimes become a bit uncomfortable, but it should never result in pain.

 What should I experience from electrical muscle stimulation therapy?